 Welcome to my playwriting.
 I hope that you will enjoy what you see here and will wish to read one (or more) of my plays - which may lead to you wanting to stage a production.
-I love writing and you can be assured that all these plays are entertaining, uplifting and moving, with plenty of humour and a sense of fun, mostly with a good twist and importantly for me - they contain no bad language!
-You'll find details of all the plays on this page - from short monologues to full length and everything in between.
-There are seventeen in all, with new plays in the pipeline, including an exciting adaptation in mind.
+I love writing and you can be assured that all these plays are entertaining, uplifting and moving, with plenty of humour and a sense of fun, mostly with a good twist and importantly for me - they contain no bad language.
+In November 2024, my comedy monologue Last Egg & Cress Standing won the bronze award in the Global Finals of the World Monologue Games.
+You'll find details of all my plays on this page - from short monologues to full length and everything in between.
+There are seventeen in all, with new plays and monologues in the pipeline, including an exciting adaptation in mind.
 All the best - Marc

 'For surely it is a magical thing for a handful of words, artfully arranged, to stop time.
 To conjure a place, a person, a situation, in all its specificity and dimensions.
 To affect us and alter us, as profoundly as real people and things do.'
 Jhumpa Lahiri - My Life’s Sentences, The New York Times